Maine Garden Ideas

 6. Place the tray under a grow light.

-7. Check the seed daily and remove the plastic wrap when the seedlings emerge.
+7. Check the seeds daily and remove the plastic wrap when the seedlings emerge.

 When do you transplant seedlings to soil?